 Dental chews are by far the easiest, most enjoyable oral care for your dog.
 They get a special treat while cleaning their teeth and you don’t have to do anything but hand them the dental chew.

-Make sure to read ingredient labels for any dental chew you choose.
+But make sure to read the ingredient labels for any dental chew you choose.
 Some of the big brands have so many ingredients I can’t even pronounce!
-Stay clear of any color additives, I’m looking at you Pedigree DentastixShame on you for adding Red 40, Blue 2, Yellow 5.
+Stay clear of any color additives, I’m looking at you Pedigree Dentastix.
+Shame on you for adding Red 40, Blue 2, Yellow 5!

 I haven’t found a dental chew my dogs don’t like.
-But I like to stick with the limited ingredient dental chews.
+But I like to stick with the limited-ingredient dental chews.
 Hands down, our favorite dental chews are WHIMZEES.
 These are perfect for our “allergic to everything” dog.

 Ingredients: Potato Starch, Glycerin, Powdered Cellulose, Lecithin, Dried Yeast, Malt Extract, Sweet Lupin Meal, Alfalfa Extract, Paprika Extract.